GITMCode/GITM/srcDoc/common_inputs.md

 ## SME Indices

-To use models such as FTA[^1] to drive the aurora, GITM must be provided Auroral Electrojet (AE) indices.
+To use models such as FTA[^1] to drive the aurora, GITM must be provided with Auroral Electrojet (AE) indices.
 Normally this is from SuperMag (hence the name "SME":
 SuperMag auroral Electrojet), but any source may be used.